Iloilo State University of Fisheries Science and Technology: Founder

+Dr. Ferjenel Biron is the Founding Father of the University under RA 10604.
+The University main campus is shared by ISUFST at Poblacion (ISUST-Main Poblacion) in J.T.
+Bretana Street, yet the ISUFST in Tiwi (ISUFST-Main Tiwi) remains the biggest campus of the ISUFST System.

 Mandate

 It is mandated to provide advanced education, higher technological, professional instruction and training in fisheries technology, arts and sciences, education, industrial technology, engineering, aquaculture, seaweed farming, and other related fields of study relevant to national development.
 It undertakes research, extension services and production activities in support of the development of the Iloilo Province and provide progressive leadership in its areas of specialisation.

 Colleges

-ISUST consists five colleges that provide instruction in basic education all the way up to the post-graduate levels.
+ISUFST consists five colleges that provide instruction in basic education all the way up to the post-graduate levels.
 In the undergraduate and graduate levels, its covered disciplines include the Computer Studies, Education, Fisheries, HRM, Marine Biology, Nautical Studies, and Tourism.
 Its School of Graduate Studies offers Master in Instructional Leadership (English, Social Science, Science, and Mathematics), Master in Local Governance, Master of Arts in Educational Management, Master in Fisheries Technology, Doctor of Rural Development, Doctor of Fisheries Technology, and Doctor of Philosophy (Educational Technology).